SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-ecb-to-spfx-extensions.md

 ## Test the solution in debug mode

-You are now ready to test your solution in debug mode.

 1. Go back to the console window and run the following command to build the solution and run the local Node.js server to host it.

   ```